amit1rrr/nurtch-docs/index.rst

 The documentation is split into two sections:

    * **Nurtch Platform**
        It concerns with the actual Jupyter UI that's used to write, edit and execute Notebooks.
-It provides ability to search documents, publish them to S3, store credentials as environment variables, and add team members to Nurtch.
+We provide ability to search documents, publish them to S3, store credentials, and add team members to Nurtch.
+We also talk about some useful features that are built into Jupyter Notebooks e.g. Running shell commands, SQL queries etc.

    * **Rubix Library**
        Rubix is a Python library that simplifies common DevOps actions by leveraging infrastructure APIs.
 Simply put, we abstract the complexity of communicating with AWS/Kubernetes/<Your favourtute tool> APIs and presenting the result in Notebook.